J-Puls/domain-destroyer/README.md

 - **`options`**: `object` - optional parameters for controlling different aspects of the game upon instantiation
   - **`particleLimit`**: `number` - the maximum number of particles allowed to exist at one time (only effects the animation phase of rendering, not how many particles are persisted on screen)

-Once instantiated, you will have access to the following properties and methods:
+Once instantiated, you will have access to the following noteworthy properties and methods:

 | property              | description                                                                                                                                                   |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |